bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 If an enumeration is supplied to provide a list of controlled values the the data type should be set as the datatype of the values in the enumeration.
 See the description of [Column: Enumeration](#column-enumeration).

 For a given row the value of this column is REQUIRED and MUST NOT be empty.

+Values for this column are case insensitive, thus `Integer` and `integer` mean the same thing.

 #### Common Datatype Names